 'AMERICA!'
 Voice Project

-I am looking for folks from each of the 50 states to read a poem inspired by America The Beautiful.
-The voices together will act as the voice over for a short film.
-For every participant from a different state $20 will go to charity .
+Thank you to everyone who has contributed!
+I set out to record folks from each of the 50 states reading a poem inspired by America The Beautiful.
+That goal was reached on May 25th, 2019 with a submission from the final state of Mississippi.
+The voices together act as the voice over for a short film.
+Thanks to everyone’s support $1500 has been donated to charity through the NRDC.

-You can participate by emailing an audio recording of yourself stating your name and a reading of all or part of the poem to .
+While the initial goal is complete if you would like to have your voice included in the interactive site you can still participate by emailing an audio recording of yourself stating your name and a reading of all or part of the poem to .
 If email isn’t your thing you can also participate by calling and leaving a voice message with your name and a reading.
 For instructions on how to record and share audio using an iPhone click here, or an Android device here.

 By emailing your audio or leaving a voice message you consent to having your voice included in the piece and agree that you are 18 years of age or older.
 Phone numbers will only be used if I need to contact you!
 Voice message recordings are limited to 3 minutes – multiple messages are okay if needed.

 What kind of a people are we?